MHT Ready To Fly

 - Those picking up or dropping off passengers should not enter the terminal; instead, they should use the Cell Phone Lot or stay in their vehicles in the Short Term Lot or Parking Garage unless they are assisting unaccompanied minors, passengers with disabilities, or others who need assistance.

-We may not know the exact date of when we will all “return to normal” but we do know this: we are one day closer than we were yesterday and one week closer than last week.
 Manchester-Boston Regional Airport will actively monitor local and national health guidelines as we continue to develop and implement plans to keep passengers and employees safe.
+For more updates about MHT, follow us on Twitter, Facebook, Instagram and LinkedIn.